verana-labs/verifiable-trust-spec/spec.md

 #### AnonCreds VTCs: Issuance Time

-Unlike W3C VTCs, AnonCreds VTCs do **not** anchor a `digestSRI` in the VPR to establish issuance time.
+Unlike W3C VTCs, AnonCreds VTCs do **not** anchor a `digest` in the VPR to establish issuance time.
 Because AnonCreds presentations are derived zero-knowledge proofs — not the original credential — a verifier cannot independently recompute a digest from the presentation, making a VPR-anchored digest binding impractical without introducing correlation risks that conflict with AnonCreds' privacy goals.

 Issuer authorization checks at credential reception time are covered by [CIT].